MicrosoftDocs/winrt-related/winrt-related-src/schemas/voicecommands/voice-command-elements-and-attributes-1-1.md

 <td colspan="2">PhraseTopic</td>
 <td><p>Optional child of the <strong>CommandSet</strong> element.
 Specifies a topic for large vocabulary recognition.
 The topic may specify a single (0 or 1) <strong>Scenario</strong> attribute  and several (0 to 20) <strong>Subject</strong> child elements for the scenario, which may be used to improve the relevance of the recognition achieved.
 A <strong>PhraseTopic</strong> requires the <strong>Label</strong> attribute, the value of which may appear—enclosed by curly braces—inside <strong>ListenFor</strong> or <strong>Feedback</strong> elements, and is used to reference the <strong>PhraseTopic</strong>.</p>
 <p>The <strong>Scenario</strong> attribute (default "Dictation") specifies the desired scenario for this <strong>PhraseTopic</strong>, which may optimize the underlying speech recognition of voice commands using the <strong>PhraseTopic</strong> to produce results that are better-suited to the desired context of the command.
 Valid values are "Natural Language", "Search", "Short Message", "Dictation", "Commands", and "Form Filling".</p>
 <p>The <strong>Subject</strong> child elements  specify a subject specific to the <strong>Scenario</strong> attribute of the parent <strong>PhraseTopic</strong> to further refine the relevance of speech recognition results within spoken commands using the <strong>PhraseTopic</strong>.
 Subjects will be evaluated in the order provided and, when appropriate, later-specified subjects will constrain earlier-specified ones.
 Valid inner text values are "Date/Time", "Addresses", "City/State", "Person Names", "Movies", "Music", and "Phone Number".
-For example: `<Subject>Phone Number</Subject>`</p>
+For example: <code>&lt;Subject&gt;Phone Number&lt;/Subject&gt;</code> </p>
 <p>In your app, to find out the content spoken in the subset of a <strong>ListenFor</strong> element represented by a <strong>PhraseTopic</strong> reference, you can access the <a href="/uwp/api/Windows.Media.SpeechRecognition.SpeechRecognitionSemanticInterpretation"><strong>SpeechRecognitionSemanticInterpretation.Properties</strong></a> dictionary using a key with the same value as the <strong>Label</strong> of the <strong>PhraseTopic</strong>.</p>
 </td>
 </tr>